 Favourite local spot and activities: stroll at Montmorency Falls Park

 Must-try when visiting Québec City: Québec’s forest herbs infusion from Camellia Sinensis

 Home town: Blainville, Québec

-Awards and distinctions: The restaurant has a Five Diamond rating in the CAA/AAA guide, a 5 star rating in the Restos Voir guide, and has earned the Wine Spectator Award of Excellence.
+Awards and distinctions: The restaurant has a Four Diamond rating in the CAA/AAA guide.

 Specialty: Avant-garde cuisine with local roots

 How he describes himself: Curious by nature, with a passion for reinventing culinary traditions.
 Likes to test his limits, challenge, and innovate.